anurag10/word-of-the-day-mailer/README.md

 #ABOUT
 - This program scrapes word of the day from merriam webster website and using mailgun API sends it to mentioned emails.
 To run the script daily you will need to add a crontab to your system.
+Sin in to an account on Mailgun and get the authentication key.
+Replace this key with KEY on line 30 of the script.
+Then you would be good to go.

 #REQUIREMENTS
 - python >= 2.7